serverpod/serverpod_docs/docs/02-capabilities.md

 Every design decision in Serverpod aims to minimize the amount of code you need to write and make it as readable as possible.
 Apart from being just a server, Serverpod incorporates many common tasks that are otherwise cumbersome to implement or require external services.

 ## Code generation
-Serverpod automatically generates your protocol and client-side code by analyzing your server.
+Serverpod automatically generates your model and client-side code by analyzing your server.
 Calling a remote endpoint is as easy as making a local method call.

 ## World-class logging
 Stop struggling.
 You no longer need to search through endless server logs.
 Pinpoint exceptions and slow database queries in an easy-to-use user interface with a single click. _The visual interface is coming soon._